 |Anonymous Payment Methods||Bitcoin||Bitcoin|

-After assessing the privacy, both ExpressVPN and CyberGhost manage to do quite well.
+After assessing the privacy, both ExpressVPN and CyberGhost manage to do quite well in Canada.
 Their headquarters are located away from the invasive eyes of the 5/9/14 Alliances.

 As a result, users need not worry about mandatory mass surveillance and data retention laws, which mostly get netizens paranoid about sharing their information online.